 Islamism - The solution - The Islamic world must change

-poses a global challenge to all free societies.
+poses a threat to all free countries.

-But the solution to that challenge is clear.
+But the solution is clear.

-The solution is not to appease these violent, intolerant religious bigots.
+The solution is not to

 The solution is that America and the

-West must assert themselves.
+West must

-The Islamic world must change.
+the Islamic world must change.

-the modern totalitarian ideology
+the ideology

 of Islamism must be destroyed.